Optimizing quantum gates towards the scale of logical qubits: Quantum hardware

 \section{Quantum hardware}

 Our hardware platform is a Sycamore processor with $N=68$ frequency-tunable transmon qubits on a two-dimensional lattice.
 Engineered tunable coupling exists between $109$ nearest-neighbors \cite{charlesthesis, feiyan, surf}.
-We configure the processor to execute single-qubit XY rotations (SQ) and two-qubit controlled-Z (CZ) gates \cite{dicarlo2009}, which are compatible with the surface code.
+We configure the processor to execute the surface code gate set, which includes single-qubit XY rotations (SQ) and two-qubit controlled-Z (CZ) gates \cite{dicarlo2009}.
 SQ gates are implemented via microwave pulses resonant with qubits’ respective $|0\rangle \leftrightarrow |1\rangle$ \textit{idle frequencies} ($f_i$ for qubit $q_i$ executing SQ$_i$).
 CZ gates are implemented by sweeping neighboring qubits into $|11\rangle \leftrightarrow |02\rangle$ resonance near respective \textit{interaction frequencies} ($f_{ij}$ for qubits $q_i$ and $q_{j}$ executing CZ$_{ij}$) and actuating their couplers.
 The $N=68$ idle and $\sim2N=109$ interaction frequencies - which constitute one frequency configuration $F$ with dimension $\sim 3N = |F| = 177$ - parameterize qubit frequency trajectories, which we seek to optimize.